enchant97/web-portal/docs/developers/building-plugins.md

 - login
 - portal
 - settings

+### Installing Other Packages
+If you are making a plugin and you have installed a package using pip (or another tool), it makes it incompatible with the official Docker image.
+There are several solutions:

+- Create a custom Docker image with the packages added
+- Warn users they cannot install the plugin when using Docker
+- Copy the package's code into the plugin folder (if the package's license allows)
+- Change your code to use the libraries bundles with the official install.

+## Reference Plugin
+If you are looking for a example plugin, well your in luck.
+Web Portal comes with a plugin called "core".
+You can use this as a good reference on how a plugin should be laid out.

+## Plugin Creation
+This section will walk-through creating a plugin.
+Before making a plugin an internal name must be decided, for this tutorial we will use "my_plugin" as that.

 Now a plugin name is chosen let's learn about the format.
 A plugin in web-portal is just a Python package So we can follow the following standard format: